MarkCalderon/portfolio2019-devcal/README.md

 It is a personal website that i will be using to showcase my projects.
 This will be the start of my self-learning experience to actively contribute or use GITHUB as one of my Developer tools.

-These is always For GITHUBERS to play around or modify for their own Portfolio.
+These can be for GITHUBERS to play around or modify for their own Portfolio so as long as they mentioned the owner.

 Languages:
 HTML5, CSS3 and JavaScript